Verna Felton

-She also provided the voice for Fred Flintstone's mother-in-law, Pearl Slaghoople in Hanna-Barbera's The Flintstones (1962–1963) and had roles in live-action films.
+She also provided the voice for Fred Flintstone's mother-in-law, Pearl Slaghoople in Hanna-Barbera's The Flintstones (1962–63) and had roles in live-action films.
 However, she was most active in radio programs, where her characters were known for their husky voices and no-nonsense attitudes.
-Two of her most famous roles were as Dennis Day's mother, Mrs. Day on The Jack Benny Program (1939–1962) and as Hilda Crocker on the CBS sitcom December Bride (1952–1959).
+Two of her most famous roles were as Dennis Day's mother, Mrs. Day on both radio and television versions of The Jack Benny Program (1939–62) and as Hilda Crocker on December Bride (1952–59).

 Felton's television appearances included The George Burns and Gracie Allen Show, I Love Lucy, Where's Raymond?, Pete and Gladys and Dennis the Menace.

 Early years

 Verna Arline Felton was born in Salinas, California, on July 20, 1890.
 Her father, Horace Wilcox Felton, a doctor, died shortly before her ninth birthday.
 When going over his accounts after his death, Felton's mother Clara Winder Felton (née Lawrence) discovered that although her husband had a large medical practice in San Jose, there were no records of his patients' payments for treatment and no cash in the office.

 Shortly before her father's death, Felton had performed in a local benefit for victims of the Galveston Flood.
 Her singing and dancing attracted the attention of a manager of a road show company that was playing in San Jose at the time.
 The manager spoke to Felton's mother, offering to give Felton a job with his company.
 Since the family was experiencing difficult financial times with the loss of Felton's father, her mother contacted the road show manager.
 Felton quickly joined the cast of the show, growing up in the theater.